![]() |

 IRIDACEAE(Iris family)

 Members of this moderately large family of 800 species in 60 genera are found in tropical and temperate regions.
 The principal centres of distribution are southern Africa and tropical America.
-Crocus sativus provides saffron which is used for dyeing and flavouring.
-Saffron has also been used in exanthematous diseases to promote the eruption.
 [Summary yet to be added]

 [Information available but not yet included in database]